AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 **Permissions for schemas**

-To create schemas, utilize data modeling items to view and manage schemas.
+To create schemas, utilize the data modeling items to view and manage schemas.
 Also, allow the attachment of identities to schema fields.

 **Permissions for destinations**

-To create destinations, you need THIS permission.
+To create destinations, use the Destinations permissions items.

 **Permissions for journeys**

-To create journeys, you need THIS permission.
+To create journeys, you need the Journeys permissions items.

 In order to be sure that you can create all these assets, this is a snapshot of the permissions that we recommend that your users or roles should have.